meganbontrager/meganbontrager.github.io/index.md

 <p align="justify" style="font-size:130%;">
-My research focuses on how ecology and evolution interact to shape species’ geographic ranges.
-I conduct large-scale, rigorous field and greenhouse experiments, quantitative syntheses of the the literature, and analyses using natural history collections.
+Our research focuses on how ecology and evolution interact to shape species’ geographic ranges.
+We conduct large-scale, rigorous field and greenhouse experiments, quantitative syntheses of the the literature, and analyses using natural history collections.
 </p>

 <br>